 Notable individual donors include long-time Clinton supporter Haim Saban ($572,636), Facebook’s first president Sean Parker ($500,000), BET founder Robert Johnson ($495,000), and Bill Clinton ($110,000)

 The investigation from the Washington post shows a long symbiotic relationship between McAuliffe’s governorship and Hillary Clinton’s prospects for taking Virginia.
-This was briefly discuss in a previous article, and would be further expanded upon in subsequent ones.
+This was briefly discussed in a previous article and would be further expanded upon in subsequent ones.

 57 small Clinton donors gave a total of $5,513,171 to McAuliffe